GoogleCloudPlatform/knative-build-tutorials/docker-build/README.md

 serviceAccountName: knative-build
 ```

-This will done by creating a Kubernetes [Service Account](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/)
+This will be done by creating a Kubernetes [Service Account](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/)
 that has access to a Google Cloud [Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts).

 **That's a lot of Service Accounts!
 Click the `Continue` button to do this step by step...**